StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Occasionally lines in scripts are suppressed when Literate processes input source files, e.g. in Turing scripts the statement `#nb Turing.turnprogress(false);` is only inserted in the generated notebook but not in the corresponding chapter .jl script.

-A clip will contain just a single snippet will be referred to as `03/clip-02.jl`.
+A single snippet clip will be referred to as `03/clip-02.jl`.

 Clips with names such as `02/clip-08t.jl`, `clip_08s.jl` and `clip_08m.jl` contain mcmc implementations using Turing.jl, CmdStan.jl and Mamba.jl respectively.
 Examples have been added to chapter 2.